rmeliana/FabAcademy/docs/5Electronics Production/5Electronics Production.md

 ![Interface FlatCAM](imgs/FlatCAM.png){.center style="height:450px"}

-For more details about how to prepare files and mill a PCB using the machine Roland MDX-40 see the Individual Assignment.
+!!!
+Important "For more details about how to prepare files and to mill a PCB using the machine Roland MDX-540 see the [Individual Assignment](https://rmeliana.github.io/FabAcademy/5Electronics%20Production/5Electronics%20Production/#individual-assignment)."

 #### Milling

-Using a tapered end-mill of Ø 0,1mm and depth cut of -0,11mm, we had the result below.
+Using a tapered end-mill of Ø 0,1mm and depth cut of -0,14mm (the default depth of -0,11mm was not enough, so we added more 0,03mm to this parameter), we had the result below.
 We can note that was removed much more material than necessary due to the format of the mill.

 <center>
 ![Tapered mill](imgs/tapered mill.jpg){style="height:200px"}